Scene setting options

 • ArcGIS Camera: This component controls the data that is loaded into your scene.
 See more information about the ArcGIS Camera component on use the camera.

-• ArcGIS Location: This component will place GameObjects at specific geographical coordinates.
+• ArcGIS Location: This component can place GameObjects at specific geographic coordinates and define their relation to the terrain.
 You can find more information on ArcGIS Location component.

 Also, depending on the app you are developing, you may use the following components: